-So, to celebrate BeeSafe’s 10th anniversary, the doors of the BeeSafe Academy will open end of January.
+So, to celebrate BeeSafe’s 10th anniversary, I created the BeeSafe Academy.
 There, you will find courses, ebooks, and other materials to learn about bee health and everything related to it.
 I’m very excited about this.
 To give you an idea about the things you can expect:

 - The Bee Health Compendium – an introduction to everything honey bee health.
 Which is more than varroa and pesticides.
 This will give you the foundation to improve and maintain the health of your colonies.